 #2 Make Travel Days Bonus Days

 If you’re departing early it means you’re arriving at your destination early — to which most people would say, “now what?”
 The Sergeant doesn’t believe travel days should be wasted days, where the big event is the arrival itself.
 We never go straight to the hotel.
 Instead, we always work in the trip’s lightest activities for that day.
 In Manchester, Vermont that meant a visit to Hildene, the Lincoln Family Home.
-When on our way to Santa Monica, California it meant a cruise through and a stop for lunch in Beverly Hills.
+When on our way to Santa Monica, California it meant a leisurely lunch in Beverly Hills after landing at LAX.
 Usually a cultural, outdoor, or culinary activity fits nicely on arrival day.

 #3 Call for Complimentary Early Check-in

 On one of our first trips, Pat and I had this back and forth about our 3 p.m. check-in time.
 He insisted on calling the hotel and asking if we could check-in sooner and I stood firm that check-in time was what it was and we didn’t really have a choice.
 Well I was wrong, and ever since we always receive complimentary early check-in.
 Here’s what you do: once you’ve arrived in town call the property and let them know.
 Most times they’ll tell you it’s okay to swing by, leave your bags with the porter and they’ll give you full access to the facilities.
 Go ahead and do that if you’d like or just let them know you’re going to get up to some fun stuff in town and they should call you when the room is ready.
 Once they know you’re close by they’ll figure out which room to give you and tell housekeeping to clean that room first.
 Once, when we were in Miami, I had no sooner sat on a chaise lounge to sunbathe when my cell rang to tell us our room was ready — only twenty minutes after we’d dropped our bags off with the concierge and two hours before official check-in.